FAQs

 What kind of specialty inks can you print with?

-In addition to our normal inks, we are capable of printing with a variety of specialty inks.
+In addition to our normal inks, we’re capable of printing with a variety of specialty inks.
 Please note that most of these inks are what they are; pushing them slightly one way or another in color is sometimes possible but not always recommended.
+Please reach out if you’d like to see example photos of any of these specific inks used in an actual project.

 Metallics — We stock several metallics in-house.
 See the images below for our standard inks (these swatches are printing on white, inks may vary when printed on black or colored papers).
 We can custom mix metallic inks with varying results.
 Please reach out to us for advice before using custom mixes in your print.